 The seller is responsible for all stages of shipping and transportation under DDP shipping.
 This includes:

-- Packaging and labeling the goods as per the shipper and Amazon FBA compliance guidelines,
+- Packaging and labeling the goods as per the shipper and relevant e-commerce platforms, like Amazon FBA compliance guidelines,

 - Domestic freighting from the point of origin to the exit port,